krieven/W3View/howto.md

 #### In the root of component definition
 * **as** - name of component, by this name it can be instantiated.
 Think about this attribute value as about name of component class.
-* **super** - the Custon Element can extends behavior of other Custom W3view Element if this attribute is specified in the root or component definition.
+* **super** - the W3View component can extends behavior of other Custom W3view Element if this attribute is specified in the root or component definition.
 The constructor of super component will be called before calling the constructor of current.
 Value of **super** attribute should be the name of Custom W3view Element.